 Retail sales of liquor can only be made in West Virginia by retail licensees.
 Retail licensees are either freestanding liquor retail outlets or a mixed retail liquor outlet.
+For example, a grocery store or a drug store may have a retail liquor license.
 The annual license fee for a retail licensee is \$2,000.